-National Fire Protection Association ("NFPA") Pamphlet Nos.
-54 and 58, which establish rules and procedures governing the safe handling of propane, or comparable regulations, have been adopted, in whole, in part or with state addenda, as the industry standard for propane storage, distribution and equipment installation and operation in all of the states in which we operate.
+Certain rules and procedures imposed by the National Fire Protection Association ("NFPA"), as well as comparable state regulations govern the safe handling of propane and establish industry standard for propane storage, distribution and equipment installation and operation in all of the states in which we operate.
 In some states these laws are administered by state agencies, and in others they are administered on a municipal level.

-NFPA Pamphlet Nos.
-30, 30A, 31, 385 and 395, which establish rules and procedures governing the safe handling of distillates (fuel oil, kerosene and diesel fuel) and gasoline, or comparable regulations, have been adopted, in whole, in part or with state addenda, as the industry standard for fuel oil, kerosene, diesel fuel and gasoline storage, distribution and equipment installation and operation in all of the states in which we sell those products.
+The NFPA's rules and procedures, as well as comparable state regulations govern the safe handling of distillates (fuel oil, kerosene and diesel fuel) and gasoline and establish the industry standard for fuel oil, kerosene, diesel fuel and gasoline storage, distribution and equipment installation and operation in all of the states in which we sell those products.
 In some states these laws are administered by state agencies and in others they are administered on a municipal level.

-With respect to the transportation of propane, distillates and gasoline by truck, we are subject to regulations promulgated under various Federal statutes, including the Federal Motor Carrier Safety Improvement Act and the Hazardous Materials Transportation Act.
-These laws and regulations cover the transportation of hazardous materials and are administered, respectively, by the Federal Motor Carrier Safety Administration and the Pipeline and Hazardous Materials Safety Administration of the United States Department of Transportation ("DOT"), or similar state agencies.
+With respect to the transportation of propane, distillates and gasoline by truck, we are subject to laws and regulations that cover the transportation of hazardous materials and are administered, respectively, by the Federal Motor Carrier Safety Administration and the Pipeline and Hazardous Materials Safety Administration of the United States Department of Transportation ("DOT"), or similar state agencies.
 We conduct ongoing training programs to help ensure that our operations are in compliance with these and other applicable safety laws and regulations.
 We maintain various permits that are necessary to operate our facilities, some of which may be material to our operations.
 In compliance with the DOT's pipeline safety regulations for "jurisdictional" propane systems that serve multiple customers, we provide training and written instruction for our employees, provide customers with periodic awareness notices and safety information, have established written procedures to minimize the hazards resulting from gas pipeline emergencies and keep records of inspections.

 Our operations are subject to workplace safety standards under the Federal Occupational Safety and Health Act of 1970 ("OSHA") and comparable state laws that regulate the protection of worker health and safety.
 Compliance with these standards is monitored through required workplace injury and illness recordkeeping, and reporting.
 We believe that our operations are in compliance, in all material respects, with applicable worker health and safety standards.
 We are also subject to laws and regulations governing the security of hazardous materials, including propane, under the Federal Homeland Security Act of 2002, as administered by the Department of Homeland Security ("DHS").
-The DHS promulgated the Chemical Facility Anti-Terrorism Standards ("CFATS") regulation to identify and secure chemical facilities that present the greatest security risk using a risk-based tiering structure.
+The DHS promulgated the Chemical Facility Anti-Terrorism Standards ("CFATS") to identify and secure chemical facilities that present the greatest security risk using a risk-based tiering structure.
 We have a number of facilities registered with the DHS.
-As a result of the CFATS Act of 2014, the DHS updated the tiering methodology for chemical facilities.
-In the fall of 2016, DHS required covered facilities to submit revised Top-Screens, as defined by DHS, using the enhanced risk assessment methodology.
-We have submitted all requested revised Top-Screens and have developed approved Site Security Plans for our regulated or "tiered" facilities.
-Less than 5% of our facilities are designated as "tiered" facilities.
-We expect to incur minor costs for enhanced physical security measures for those facilities that became regulated as a higher risk facility under the enhanced risk assessment methodology.
+Currently, we have submitted all required Top-Screens as defined by DHS and have developed approved Site Security Plans for our regulated or "tiered" facilities.
+Less than 5% of our facilities are designated as tiered facilities.
+We expect to continue to incur minor costs associated with administrative controls and enhanced physical security measures for those tiered facilities that are subject to ongoing compliance activity.